beefan/spongebob-transcript-generator/README.md

 ### Project Notes
 * PyTorch was significantly easier to use than I imagined.
 I spent a lot of time learning about recurrent neural networks and still trying to grasp the math but when it came down to it, pytorch made the hard parts easy.
 * Training was significantly slower than I imagined on my desktop.
 I use a budget machine with no standalone graphics card.
-Let the model train over night and didn't get through 20 epochs.
+Let the model train for over 24 hours and got some interesting results, but only made it 1/10 through the total training loop.
 Easy to see how machines with graphics cards dedicated for this might greatly improve the experience of a NLP dev.
+Probably not going to let the model train for 10 days.